 If you’re a Los Angeles or Southern California homeowner and you need more space in your home, one option is buying a larger house.
-Alternatively, you can build an addition to your existing home in order to create more living space.
-A one or two-story addition is a good opportunity to increase your enjoyment of your home and add value to the house when you decide to sell it.
+Alternatively, you can build a home addition in order to create more living space.
+A one or two-story home addition is a good opportunity to increase your enjoyment of your home and add value to the property when you decide to sell it.

 How much does a home addition cost?